dudhatnavdeep12/web_final_project_8894325/README.md

 ### Project Setup

-1. **Project Initialization**: Repository created on GitHub and cloned to local machine.
+1. **Project Initialization**: Repository created on GitHub and cloned to local machine.I have two branch other than main.
+Please select frontend for `frontend` and backend for `backend`.
 2. **Frontend Setup**: Initialized Angular project.
 3. **Backend Setup**: Initialized Node.js project with Express and connected to MongoDB (Atlas).